Home Design Psychology

 These questions can be answered by turning to the field of home design psychology.
 Now before you turn away saying 'I don't need therapy', I promise you this isn’t woo-woo psychobabble.
 Stay with me here and you’ll see it makes sense.

 Typically, there are two main ways that we use to describe what we want in a home.
 Firstly we start talking in terms of spaces saying something like ‘We need so and so square feet with this many bedrooms and we’re into open plan living.
 We’d like an office space and by the way we’d like such and such a style of house.’
 The second jumping off point is often pictures and images of the latest trends that we may have collected together, online or offline.

 Now, for a thought experiment I'd like to compare describing what you’re looking for in a home to how you might describe your ideal partner.

 Let’s say you sign up on an online dating site.
 One of the first things to do is describe what you’re looking for in your ideal partner.
-We often have a visual image in mind of how we want our ideal partner to look, and yet we all know that in the long run, for a long term relationship, it’s other things that really matter.
+We often have a visual image in mind of what our ideal partner might look like, and yet we all know that in the long run, for a long term relationship, it’s other things that really matter.
 You search is more likely to succeed if you outline the activities you enjoy and some of the character traits and values you’re looking for in a partner.

 Well - it's the same for a home.
 The psychology of home is all about teasing out the deeper values that we want our homes to reflect and figuring out how we can design our homes to best support our day to day lives.
 For once, it is all about YOU!